Garrett Cooper Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- Morton (2-2) gets the starting nod for the Braves in his fifth start of the season.
-He's put together a 3.22 ERA in 22 1/3 innings pitched, with 17 strikeouts.

-- In his most recent time out on Wednesday, the right-hander threw six innings against the San Diego Padres, allowing one earned run while surrendering five hits.
+- In his last time out on Friday, the righty threw six innings against the Houston Astros, allowing no earned runs while surrendering five hits.

-- The 39-year-old has amassed a 3.22 ERA and 6.9 strikeouts per nine innings in four games this season, while allowing a batting average of .289 to opposing hitters.
+- The 23-year-old has put up an ERA of 1.14, with 8.7 strikeouts per nine innings, in four games this season.
+Opponents have a .241 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.